marxin/texi2rst-generated/sphinx/cpp/macros/predefined-macros.rst

 ``__CHAR_UNSIGNED__``
   GCC defines this macro if and only if the data type ``char`` is unsigned on the target machine.
-It exists to cause the standard header file limits.h to work correctly.
-You should not use this macro yourself; instead, refer to the standard macros defined in limits.h.
+It exists to cause the standard header file :samp:`limits.h` to work correctly.
+You should not use this macro yourself; instead, refer to the standard macros defined in :samp:`limits.h`.

 ``__WCHAR_UNSIGNED__``
   Like ``__CHAR_UNSIGNED__``, this macro is defined if and only if the